AdamHansrod/platformer/README.md

 * A Load Balancer, which will use Nginx to load balance traffic for the rest of our platform components.

-    The load balancer, will allow us to pick our update strategy later (either blue-green deployments or rolling updates) by the way we change the nginx config files, as well as being able to horizontally scale against requests to our hosted apps or our repository component
+    The load balancer, will allow us to pick our update strategy later (for example blue-green deployments or rolling updates) by the way we change the nginx config files, as well as being able to horizontally scale against requests to our hosted apps or our repository component

 * A Repository, that will host all our config and app artefacts